 checklist.

 Model it right.
 Build the bridge to DTC.
 Concentrate resources on your top creators.
-And build the contingency before you need it.
+Build the contingency before you need it.
+If you want to understand TikTok Shop's position in the broader US commerce picture, the TikTok Shop US ecommerce overview is the full channel brief this post picks up where it ends.

 Scaling a consumer brand?